AshwinSant5/PerfWatch-Web-Edition/METRICS_EXPLANATION.md

 - Doesn't load many shared libraries
 - All memory is private to this process
 - Working Set - Private Bytes would be negative, so it shows 0

-**Your value:** 0.0 MB is expected - your program uses only private memory.

 ---